craftercms/docs/source/developers/plugins/project-plugins.rst

-.. _site-plugins-create-your-plugin:
+.. _project-plugins-create-your-plugin:

 ^^^^^^^^^^^^^^^^^^
 Create your plugin
 ^^^^^^^^^^^^^^^^^^

 To create a plugin, a descriptor file  ``craftercms-plugin.yaml`` is required.
-Below is an example site plugin descriptor file.
+Below is an example project plugin descriptor file.

   .. code-block:: yaml
      :linenos:
-     :caption: *Example craftercms-plugin.yaml file for a site plugin*
+     :caption: *Example craftercms-plugin.yaml file for a project plugin*

      # This file describes a plugin for use in CrafterCMS